Fasting In Indian Tradition: Why Do We Really Do It?

 The Main Question Is, Why Do We Fast At All?

-Fasting is done for many reasons- to discipline oneself, to please the Lord, or even during some kind of protests- what we call, Anshan!
+Fasting is done for many reasons- to discipline oneself, to please the Lord, or even during some kind of protest- what we call, Anshan!

 When someone is on a fast, food and water intake is drastically reduced, which may sometimes be harmful.

-Is it to harm our self?
+Is it to harm ourselves?
 Or is it to save food, or to create an appetite to feast after the fast?
 Not really.

 Then Why Do We Fast?